Understanding multi-layered transmission matrices: Empirical evaluation of multi-slice approximations

-\subsection{Empirical evaluation of multi-slice approximations}
+\section{Empirical evaluation of multi-slice approximations}

 In this section we consider a few transmission matrices and check empirically how well we can approximate them with a multi-slice model.
 We start with numerically simulated transmission matrices using a more accurate wave-propagation model.
-We then test lab-captured transmission matrices measuring realistic scattering samples.
+We then test lab-captured transmission matrices measuring realistic scattering samples, including thick multiple scattering examples.

 While the analysis used the Fourier representation of the transmission matrix, our simulations and measurements use transmission matrices expressed in the primal domain, since in practice, wavefront shaping algorithms use primal measurements.